-where $\textbf{S}_{v}$ depends on $\theta_{v}$ through the rotation given in below~\cite{sheng2025continuum}.
-The spin operators are rotated before mapped onto a set of boson creation and annihilation operators with the Holstein-Primakoff transformation~\cite{holstein1940field}.
-The rotation in $xz$ plane is given as
+where $\textbf{S}_{v}=(S^x_v, S^y_v, S^z_v)$ depends on $\theta_{v}$ through the rotation given below~\cite{sheng2025continuum}.
+The spin operators are rotated before being mapped onto boson creation and annihilation operators via the Holstein-Primakoff transformation~\cite{holstein1940field}.
+The rotation in the $xz$ plane is given by